chrisalpuerto/HandAutoMation/README.md

 - **Python with dependencies (install requirements.txt)**

 ## How-To:
-- **Install LiveGrabber Plugins into Ableton Live: https://www.showsync.com/tools#livegrabber**
+- Install LiveGrabber Plugins into Ableton Live: **https://www.showsync.com/tools#livegrabber**
-- **Place GrabberReceiver plugin on main channel, set receive port to 12345**
+- Place GrabberReceiver plugin on main channel, set receive port to **12345**
-- **For volume automation with right hand, place TrackerGrabber plugin on main channel, volume as parameter and send/receive address as '/live/track/volume'.
-Doing so will look like this:**
+- For volume automation with right hand, place TrackerGrabber plugin on main channel, volume as parameter and send/receive address as **'/live/track/volume'**.
+Doing so will look like this:

 ![Example](public/mainchannelrackHandAutoMation.png)

 - **You can now control the volume with your right hand, using thumb and index fingers**

-- **For effect automation (you can use any effect automation), place your effect plugin and ParamGrabber plugin on any track rack that you want to control.**
+- For effect automation (you can use any effect automation), place your effect plugin and ParamGrabber plugin on any track rack that you want to control.
-- **You can set parameter to anything that you want in plugin, in this case it is set to frequency.
-Set send/receive address to '/live/track/reverb'.
-Doing so will look like:**
+- You can set parameter to anything that you want in plugin, in this case it is set to frequency.
+Set send/receive address to **'/live/track/reverb'**.
+Doing so will look like:

 ![Example 2](public/track1rackHandAutoMation.png)